 5. Always conclude your cover letter by thanking the reader for their time.

-Make your age work in your favor by using these simple tips.
+Make your age work in your favor by using these simple, essential cover letter tips for older workers.

 1. Address a specific individual